-mass transportation- Transportation by bus, or rail, or other conveyance, either publicly or privately owned, providing to the public general or special service (but not including school buses or charter or sightseeing service) on a regular and continuing basis.
+mass transportation- Transportation by bus, rail, or other conveyance that can be either publicly or privately owned, providing general or special service to the public (but not including school buses or charter or sightseeing service) on a regular and continuing basis.
 Also known as "mass transit," "public transportation," and "transit."

 Metropolitan Transportation Commission (MTC)- The regional transportation planning agency covering the nine-county San Francisco Bay Area.
-MTC is responsible for reviewing applications and distributing federal and state transportation grants and allocation of certain transportation monies.
+MTC is responsible for reviewing applications, distributing federal and state transportation grants, and allocating certain transportation monies.